+- 1. Take the TEAS VI Test

+- 2. Submit an Online Application with the non-refundable Application Fee of \$100.00

+- 3. Submit the Official Transcripts (college courses and high school)

+- 4. Submit 3 References

+- 5. Attend an Interview.

-- 1. Take the TEAS VI Test - 2.
-Submit an Online Application with the non-refundable Application Fee of \$100.00 - 3.
-Submit the Application Packet to include: - a.
-Application Checklist - b.
-Official Transcripts (college courses and high school) - c.
-3 References - 4.
-Interview Process: - After a review of application, transcripts, references, and the TEAS test result the applicant will be notified via email to schedule an interview with the Admissions, Progression, Graduation (APG) committee. - 5.
-Provisional acceptance sent out via email
+After a review of application, transcripts, references, and the TEAS test result the applicant will be notified via email to schedule an interview with the Admissions, Progression, Graduation (APG) committee.

+6. Provisional acceptance sent out via email